uddugteam/offchain-ipfs-manual/src/previewing-functionality.md

-# Previewing the functionality with a nice UI
+# Previewing the functionality in a UI

-If you’re looking for a quick demo of the functionality, the simplest thing to do is to launch the [substrate-frontend-template] UI.
+If you’re looking for a quick demo of the functionality, the simplest thing to do after running the Docker container's default command is to launch the [substrate-front-end-template] UI.

-First run the docker image via the instructions in the previous section, and then run the following steps:
+## Instructions

+1. If you have [node.js] and [yarn] installed on your machine, run the following commands:

 ```bash
 $ git clone https://github.com/substrate-developer-hub/substrate-front-end-template